Xcrap-Cloud/api/README.md

 	const client = await xcrap.clients.create({
 		name: "A Cool Client",
-		description: "A description for my Cool Client", // optional
+		description: "A description for my Cool Client.", // optional
 		type: ClientType.Axios // Check if the type is actually available for the pointed server })